 - If you do not have a pizza stone, you can make your pizza on a baking sheet.
 However, you'll need to heat your oven to a much lower temperature since many baking sheets will not hold up to a 550°F oven.
 Preheat the oven to 450°F.

-Top Tips for Making Neapolitan Pizza Dough
+Top Tips for Making Poolish Pizza Dough

 - Make a poolish or starter the night before.